Blazemeter/github-action/README.md

 # Run Blazemeter Test Action

-This action allows you to run Blazemeter existing Test
+This action allows you to run BlazeMeter existing Test.

 ## Inputs